Generic Name: conivaptan hydrochloride

 - Attach administration set.
 Refer to complete directions accompanying set.

-In patients with moderate hepatic impairment, initiate Vaprisol with a loading dose of 10 mg over 30 minutes followed by 10 mg per day as a continuous infusion for 2 to 4 days.
+In patients with moderate (Child-Pugh Class B) and severe (Child-Pugh Class C) hepatic impairment, initiate Vaprisol with a loading dose of 10 mg over 30 minutes followed by 10 mg per day as a continuous infusion for 2 to 4 days.
 If serum sodium is not rising at the desired rate, Vaprisol may be titrated upward to 20 mg per day [see Use in Specific Populations (8.6) and Clinical Pharmacology (12.3)].

 Dosage Forms and Strengths

-Intravenous injection solution: conivaptan hydrochloride 20 mg/100 mL premixed in 5% Dextrose [see Dosage and Administration (2.2)].
+Intravenous injection solution: conivaptan hydrochloride 20 mg/100 mL premixed in 5% Dextrose in flexible plastic containers.